jexuswebserver/jexus_docs/manager/tutorials/https-binding.rst

     </application>
   </site>

-It is rather strange that no certificate information is available here, while in Jexus Manager we can see the certificate selected for each bindings,
+It might look strange that no certificate information is available here, while in Jexus Manager we can see the certificate selected for each bindings,

 .. image:: _static/https_binding.png

-So from where does Jexus Manager find the proper certificate?
+Jexus Manager also reads HTTP API mappings to determine which certificate to show.

 IP Based Bindings
 -----------------